EvoTestOps/AISysRev/README.md

 # AISysRev

+> [!IMPORTANT]
-Project Status: Minimum viable product with core functionality working, but many features are missing and bugs remain.
+> AiSysRev is a Minimum Viable Product (MVP) with core functionality working.
+Some features are missing and there might be bugs.
 You can also checkout command line alternative [AISysRevCmdLine](https://github.com/EvoTestOps/AISysRevCmdLine)

 This web-application offers AI-based support for Systematic Literature Reviews.
 Currently, only one step is supported: title–abstract screening.
 Although the application runs in a web browser, all data is stored locally on your machine.
-LLMs are accessed through [OpenRouter](https://openrouter.ai/), and data for screening can be imported from [Scopus](https://www.scopus.com/).
+LLMs are accessed through [OpenRouter](https://openrouter.ai/), [OpenAI](https://platform.openai.com/docs/api-reference) or through a local provider (OpenAI SDK).
+Data for screening can be imported as a CSV from [Scopus](https://www.scopus.com/).
 The application allows you to:
 - Import a CSV file with paper titles and abstracts.
 You can also use our [Demo CSV file](data/Demo_TimePressure_5_papers.csv)
 - Specify include/exclude criteria for paper screening